isabella232/tweets-1/tweets/parameters-02.md

 🌐 Environment variables
 📟 Command-line arguments

 What can we say?
-Typos are pretty much impossible thanks to shell-completion in Bash, @ohmyzsh, @OhMyFishShell and @PowerShell_Team:
+Typos are pretty much impossible thanks to shell-completion in Bash, @ohmyzsh, @OhMyFishShell and @PowerShell_Team!